asty-org/asty/README.md

 Out of maintenance for a long time.
 Still works in some forks.
 - https://github.com/CreativeInquiry/go2json tries to parse golang code with parser written in javascript.
 Also lacks maintenance.
 Developed for particular use case of HaXe traspiler.

+## Article

+I wrote [an article](https://dev.to/evgenus/analyzing-ast-in-go-with-json-tools-36dg) about this project.